Southampton-RSG-Training/dirac-version-control-old/_episodes/05-remote.md

 > ## How often should I push?
 > Every day.
 The big advantage of GitHub is it's an easy way of getting an off-site backup,
-> which is vital to protect your code from computer failures or more dramatic accidents like
+> which is vital to protect your code from computer failures or the aforementioned building-destroying disasters!
-> wave tank leakages flooding an office or whole buildings burning down (both things that have happened at the University of Southampton!)
 > ![In case of fire, git commit, git push, leave building](fig/05-remote/incaseoffire.jpg)
 > [Credit: Mitch Altman, CC BY-SA 2.0](https://www.flickr.com/photos/maltman23/38138235276) {: .callout}